ansresearch/exposing-the-csi/README.md

 * CSI collected using 160-MHz 802.11ax devices with 4 antennas
 * 3 Wi-Fi receivers collecting the same frames in different locations
 * anonymized video ground-truth

----

-**Our complete dataset will be publicly available on Zenodo very soon.
-If you need the dataset right now, please contact: marco.cominelli@unibs.it**

----

 ## References